Curriculum: Associate of Applied Business in Business Management Technology

 curriculum icon Curriculum at a Glance

-With UC Online’s Associate of Applied Business in Business Management Technology (BMTN), all of your coursework is completed online.
-Upon earning your Associate of Applied Business degree in Business Management you’ll be able to demonstrate the following outcomes:
+With UC’s online Associate of Applied Business in Business Management Technology (AAB BMT), all of your coursework is completed online.
+Graduates of the AAB BMT program will be able to demonstrate the following outcomes:

 • Execute the four functions of management: planning, organizing, leading, and controlling